 Enjoy the pup parenthood journey without sacrificing your favorite objects for teething puppy nibbles.

 Paul Andrews has years of experience in raising cute puppies into quality dogs.
 He uses his expertise to help new pet parents via his blog, The Upper Pawside.
-An animal lover at heart, he strives to educate others on the joy of having a pet to encourage more families to adopt a dog.
+An animal lover, he strives to educate others on the joy of having a pet to encourage more families to adopt a dog.